AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. _tu-fa-global_aspects-17:

 17. An entity that is denoted by a ``global_item`` which is referenced by a subprogram but is neither an input nor an output but is only referenced directly, or indirectly in assertion expressions has a ``mode_selector`` of Proof_In.
+[Redundant: Such an entity cannot be constant.]

 .. _tu-fa-global_aspects-18: